infinitly-irrational/FactFlict/README.md

 - [ ] Random Fact Screen
 * A random fact is automatically generated upon opening the app
-* User is able to click a button to generate a new random fact
+* User is able to swipe up to generate a new random fact
 * A favorite button is shown on the screen to bookmark
 - [ ] Random Quote Screen
 * A random quote is automatically generated upon opening the app
-* User is able to click a button to generate a new random quote
+* User is able to swipe up to generate a new random quote
 * A favorite button is shown on the screen to bookmark
 - [ ] Random Joke Screen
 * A random joke is automatically generated upon opening the app
-* User is able to click a button to generate a new random joke
+* User is able to swipe up to generate a new random joke
 * A favorite button is shown on the screen to bookmark

 ### 3. Navigation